VelocityZero/CSCI3155Labs/SlideShow/Slides.md

 ## Lambda syntax

 ~~~~~

+lambda_type my_func =
-lambda_type lambda_name = [capture_specification] (parameters) -> return_type {body}
+	[capture_specification] (parameters) ->
+		return_type {function_body}

 ~~~~~

+* The function name is not required, in the case of anonymous functions.
-* Lambda name and capture specification field can be left empty
+* The capture specification field can be left empty if desired.
-* Parameters and return type are not necessary in most cases
+* Parameters and return type are not necessary in most cases:
-  * Some compilers require a return type
+	(1) Some compilers require a return type.
-  * Other compilers will default to void
+	(2) Other compilers will default to void.

 ---